YersonValenzuela12/YersonValenzuela12/README.md

 <!--  -->
 <br> - I'm passionate Self-taught Front-end developer
 <br> - I'm Currently learning Web Development by Self
-<br> - I’m currently open for an Intern or a new job opportunity, this is [my resume]
+<br> - I’m currently open for an Intern or a new job opportunity, this is [my resume] https://read.cv/yersonvalenzuela12
+<br> - 🎯 Know about my experiences www.linkedin.com/in/yerson-ruan-valenzuela-barzola-08bbaa107
 <p align="center">

 - **Languages**: